MichaelYoung1981/angular-model-validator/README.md

 A simple directive to allow models to be validated on submission rather than relying on form validation.

+You can find more information, including the rationale for creating this directive, on my blog: [https://northerncodemonkey.wordpress.com](https://northerncodemonkey.wordpress.com)

 ## Installation

 Install via bower: